zew/go-questionnaire/README.md

 * `variations` should be set to the maximum number of inputs across pages.

 * [Shufflings can be exported for use in related applications](https://dev-domain:port/survey/shufflings-to-csv)

-## Possible enhancements

-* Revolving and compressing logfiles

-    import "gopkg.in/natefinch/lumberjack.v2"
-    log.SetOutput(&lumberjack.Logger{
-        Filename:   LOG_FILE_LOCATION,
-        MaxSize:    500, // MB
-        MaxBackups: 3,
-        MaxAge:     28,   //days
-        Compress:   true, // disabled by default
-    })

-* The regular login URL was shortened.
-Direct logins via hash-ids are also supported.
- [A URL shortening service](https://github.com/zew/urlshort) should not be required

-* Hash length for login is hard coded to 5 digits.
-We could make it configurable per questionnaire, code being cumbersome.

 ## About go-app-tpl - extremely technical properties